pmjones/adr/MVC-MODEL-2.md

 ## Moving Forward

-Since MVC (in its original GUI incarnation) is not suited to server-side applications, and "Model 2" misappropriates the term MVC in addition to prescribing a poor separation of concerns, what pattern (if any) can be applied to a server-side, over-the-network, request/responser user interface?
+Since MVC (in its original GUI incarnation) is not suited to server-side applications, and "Model 2" misappropriates the term MVC in addition to prescribing an improper separation of concerns, what pattern (if any) can be applied to a server-side, over-the-network, request/responser user interface?

 The answer is [_Action Domain Responder_](./ADR.md).